Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 Understanding Fatty Liver Disease in the Indian Context

 Fatty liver disease occurs when excess fat accumulates in liver cells.
-In India, the prevalence of non-alcoholic fatty liver disease (NAFLD) has risen dramatically in recent decades, largely due to changing dietary patterns, increased consumption of processed foods, and more sedentary lifestyles.
+In India, the prevalence of non-alcoholic fatty liver disease (NAFLD) has risen dramatically in recent decades.
+The Indian population may have unique genetic predispositions that affect how the liver processes fats and carbohydrates.

 Principles of an Indian Diet for Fatty Liver